benjaminsnorris/LoadingBanner/README.md

 ```

 ### Customization
-If you need further control over the look and appearance of the loading banner, instead of using the `sharedLoadingBanner`, you can add an instance of the loading banner to your storyboard, or in code.
+If you need further control over the look and appearance of the loading banner, instead of using the `sharedLoadingBanner`, add an instance of `LoadingBanner` to your storyboard, or in code.
 Then you can take advantage of the following customization properties.

+**Note:** The background of LoadingBanner is an `UIVisualEffectView` with a blur effect with an extra light style.
+If you set the `backgroundTint` or `errorTint` to an opaque color, nothing will be seen under the banner.
+However, if you lower the alpha, views underneath the banner will still be slightly visible, in the traditional manner of a blurred visual effect view.
+Also, the text in the banner is applied using a `UIVibrancyEffect`, so the color will adapt as needed for legibility.

+#### `backgroundTint: UIColor`
+This color will be applied to the background of the banner when calling `showLoading()` or `showMessage(String?)`.

+> Default: `UIColor.blueColor().colorWithAlphaComponent(0.2)`

+#### `errorTint: UIColor`
+This color will be applied to the background of the banner when calling `showError(String?)`.

+> Default: `UIColor.redColor().colorWithAlphaComponent(0.2)`

+#### `height: CGFloat`
+This will change the height of the banner when shown.
+This height will also be used when previewing in Interface Builder.
+The banner will be visible if added to a storyboard, but when the app is actually launched, the banner will default to a dismissed position.

+> Default: `24.0`

+#### `defaultText: String`
+This is the text that will be displayed when calling `showLoading()`.
+This text will appear when previewing the banner in Interface Builder.

+> Default: `"Loading…"`

 ## Integration